jeralbri/beyond-elephants/README.md

 # beyond-elephants
-Pedagogical Resources for Mathematical Principals in Data Science
+Pedagogical Resources for Mathematical Principles in Data Science